 A strong primary health care system is central to improving the health of all New Zealanders and reducing health inequalities between different groups.
-The launch of the Primary Health Care Strategy in 2001, followed by the establishment of Primary Health Organisations (PHOs), set a new direction and vision for primary health care services in New Zealand.
+The launch of the Primary Health Care Strategy in 2001, followed by the establishment of primary health organisations (PHOs), set the direction and vision for primary health care services in New Zealand.

 In 2016 the Ministry updated the New Zealand Health Strategy which recognises the need for change and the challenges faced by the health system.
 Central to the strategy is the idea of ‘All New Zealanders living well, staying well and getting well’.
 This highlights the need for:

 - a shift from treatment to prevention, improving people’s lives and supporting greater financial sustainability

 - overcoming the inequities in the health system so that it works for every New Zealander

 - a deep understanding of what it’s like to use the health system – so that services are customer-friendly and barriers to equity can be removed